dbmdz/clef-hipe/experiments/clef-hipe-2022/README.md

 * Batch size of 16 is not really helpful
 * Learning rates of 1e-05 and 2e-05 are also not performing very well

-Additionally, we found out that the AJMC uses Fraktur `ſ` and our hmBERT has unfortunately never seen these character.
+Additionally, we found out that the AJMC uses Fraktur `ſ` and our hmBERT model has unfortunately never seen this character.
 Thus, the hmBERT tokenizer will replace all tokens that contain `ſ` with an `[UNK]` token, which is really bad for the NER model performance.

 We decided to write an own preprocessing function for AJMC dataset, that replaces all `ſ` with normal `s` characters and re-do the hyper-param search.
 But this time we use a slightly modified version and removed batch size 16 and learning rates 1e-05 and 2e-05 from our grid search, resulting in: